kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

 ### Incorrect use of transcoding

 Transcoding is always stripped when resolving nodes order and validating pipelines for cycles.
-So at the level of the pipeline datasets `my_dataframe@spark` and `my_dataframe@pandas` are treated as one `my_dataframe` dataset thought at the level of catalog they are different.
-Thus, it is important to avoid creating cycles.
+Thus, at the level of the pipeline datasets `my_dataframe@spark` and `my_dataframe@pandas` are treated as one `my_dataframe` dataset thought at the level of data catalog they are different as the original name (without stripping) is used.
+Therefore, it is important to avoid creating cycles.

-TODO: check how transcoding is used at the level of catalog.
-Check provided examples and errors raising.
+TODO: Check provided examples and errors raising.

 ```python
 pipeline(